 At Luther, we uniquely embrace the liberal arts through our curriculum generally, and specifically through our signature Paideia program, an interdisciplinary, school-wide course series that asks students to contemplate complex questions.
-The program also incorporates performances and events, and it creates a campus-wide conversation that keeps students engaged in learning.
+The program also incorporates performances and events, and creates a campus-wide conversation that keeps students engaged in learning.

-But, liberal arts learning extends beyond campus.
+Liberal arts learning extends beyond campus.
 In ancient Greece, the liberal arts were designed to develop an active and educated citizenry.
 In the twenty-first century, our citizenship is global.
 Luther places a premium on introducing students to the wider world.
 More than two-thirds of our undergraduates study off campus through dozens of programs that span the globe from Cambodia to New Zealand to Tanzania and beyond.

 However, while the liberal arts model encourages broad and worldwide education, Luther also encourages depth of learning.
-Students choose a major to focus on and they are encouraged to research and intern within this major in order to test their future career goals and gain real-world experience within a profession.
+Students choose a major to focus on and they are encouraged to research and intern within this major to test their future career goals and gain real-world experience within a profession.

-In addition, our January Term, a three-week period between the fall and spring semesters, offers students a chance to explore a particular subject in depth, either in a classroom setting, through research collaboration with faculty on campus, or through one of our many study-away programs.
+In addition, our January Term, a three-week period between the fall and spring semesters, offers students a chance to explore a particular subject in depth, either in a classroom setting, through research collaboration with faculty on campus, or one of our many study-away programs.
 All Luther students take at least two January-term courses—First-Year Seminars and January Term 2—but most Luther students participate in J-term all four years.

 The liberal arts foundation that students build at Luther will help them develop academically, professionally, socially, and personally throughout their lives.